personium/legacy-docs/en/user_guide/003_Auth.md

 * To accept trans-cell token, configuration ("external cell", "relation", "external role"...etc) is required.
 * To accept trans-cell token issued by the different server, X509 certificate need to be signed by same CA as issued server.

-## <a name="grant">Grant Flow
+## Grant Flow

-Before initiating flow, please [register client](https://github.com/personium/io/wiki/Client-Registration-&-Authentication) if client authentication is required.
+Before initiating flow, please [register client](https://personium.github.io/en/user_guide/004_Client_auth.html) if client authentication is required.

-### <a name="ropc">Resouce Owner Password Credentials Grant
+### Resouce Owner Password Credentials Grant

-1. Client send requests to the [token endpoint]() of the cell which contain the resource with following.
+1. Client send requests to the token endpoint of the cell which contain the resource with following.
   * Username and Password of the account used for authentication,in the request body.
   *  Client authentication information with authorization header or in request body.